loreanvictor/reactive-javascript/readme.md

 <br>

 Similar to how flattening `Promise`s can only occur in asynchronous contexts, flattening observables can also only occur in observable contexts ([read this for more on why](context.md)).
-Similar to an asynchronous anonymous function, this can be done with a construct such as `@ =>` which follows the same syntactic hierarchy as an arrow function and turns the following expression into an observable context:
+This can be achieved with a construct similar to anonymous async functions, explicitly specifying boundaries of an observable context:

 ```js
 const a = makeObservable(...)